bobby060/dailyoffice/README.md

 ```bash
 pip install -r requirements.txt
 ```

-This will install:
-- `requests` - for API communication
-- `markdown` - for PDF generation via WeasyPrint
-- `weasyprint` - for PDF generation via WeasyPrint

 If you only want Markdown output (not PDF), you can install just the required dependency: